-24. If required, erect the boom extension fly section by performing the procedures under Erecting Boom Extension Fly Section, page 4-23.

-Raise and lock the mast assembly (6, Figure 4-20) into an upright position.
+- 22. If required, erect the boom extension fly section by performing the procedures under Erecting Boom Extension Fly Section, page 4-13. - 23.
+Raise and lock the mast assembly (6, Figure 4-20) into an upright position. - a.

-- a.
 Remove mast assembly pin from the stowed position lug of the mast assembly. - b.
 Raise the mast assembly and install pin in the upright position lug. - c.
 Secure with clip pin. - d.
-Remove cable retainer pin and clip pin from mast. - 25.
-Extend boom until it automatically stops.
-Reaching this stopping point is required for the Boom Extension Rigging Mode process.
+Remove cable retainer pin and clip pin from mast. - 24.
+Lower boom and remove rope from tip of boom extension base section.

-- 26. Lower boom and remove rope from tip of boom extension base section. - 27.
-Fully retract boom until section 1 and section 2 proximity switches are activated.
-Boom Extension Rigging Mode is complete and boom operating mode restrictions are removed. - 28.
-Connect the anti-two-block cable(s).
-Refer to Connecting and Disconnecting Boom Extension, page 4-32. - 29.
-Connect hydraulic lines (if required).
-Refer to Connecting and Disconnecting Boom Extension, page 4-32. - 30.
+- 25. Connect the anti-two block cable(s).
+Refer to Connecting and Disconnecting Boom Extension, page 4-21. - 26.
 If only the boom extension base section is erected, remove cable retainer pins and clip pins from the boom extension base section sheave.

-If the boom extension fly section is erected, remove cable retainer pins and clip pins from the boom extension fly section sheave
+If the boom extension fly section is erected, remove cable retainer pins and clip pins from the boom extension fly section sheave.

-- NOTE: Hoist cable shall not be routed over the boom extension base section sheave when using the boom extension fly section. - 31.
-Route hoist cable over mast sheave, then reinstall cable retainer pin and secure with clip pin.
+NOTE: Hoist cable shall not be routed over the boom extension base section sheave when using the boom extension fly section.

+27. Route hoist cable over mast sheave, then reinstall cable retainer pin and secure with clip pin.